 Whether your loyalties lie with the 49ers or Rams, we can all agree on one thing: California is an incredible place to rent an apartment.
 With its stunning coastline, stellar food scene, and bustling urban centers, it’s no wonder 1 in every 8 Americans reside in the California Republic.

-So whether you live in SF, LA, San Diego, or anywhere in between, you’re going to want to make sure you have renters insurance coverage, to alleviate any anxiety around bad things that can happen in California- from your phone getting swiped at Coachella to your stuff getting damaged by the California wildfires.
+So whether you live in San Francisco, Los Angeles, San Diego, or anywhere in between, you’re going to want to make sure you have renters insurance coverage, to alleviate any anxiety around bad things that can happen in California- from your phone getting swiped at Coachella to your stuff getting damaged by the California wildfires.

 What does Lemonade renters insurance cover in California?